 The Anglo-Saxon name Helden comes from when the family resided in Buckinghamshire, where the Helden family was associated with the remote hilltop parish of Hillesden.

 The surname Helden was first found in Buckinghamshire, where evidence suggests they held a family seat before the Norman Conquest.

-Important Dates for the Helden family
+Early History of the Helden family

 This web page shows only a small excerpt of our Helden research.
 Another 104 words (7 lines of text) are included under the topic Early Helden History in all our PDF Extended History products and printed products wherever possible.

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Helden include Hillersdon, Hillersden, Hillesden, Hillesdon, Hillsden, Hillsdon, Hilsdon, Hilsden, Hilden, Helden, Hildon and many more.

 Early Notables of the Helden family (pre 1700)